troyhite/splitbrain-multisite-apphosting-firewall/readme.md

 > Link to the pricing calculator (https://azure.microsoft.com/en-us/pricing/calculator) with all of the components in the architecture included, even if they're a $0 or $1 usage.
 > If it makes sense, include small/medium/large configurations.
 Describe what needs to be changed as you move to larger sizes.

-### Operational excellence

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
-For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-> This includes DevOps, monitoring, and diagnostics considerations.
-> How do I need to think about operating this solution?

-### Performance efficiency

-> REQUIRED STATEMENT: If using this section, include the following statement to introduce the section:

-Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
-For more information, see [Performance efficiency pillar overview](/azure/architecture/framework/scalability/overview).

-> This includes scalability considerations.
-> Are there any key performance considerations (past the typical)?
-> Are there any size considerations around this specific solution?
-What scale does this work at?
-At what point do things break or not make sense for this architecture?

 ## Contributors

 *This article is maintained by Microsoft.
 It was originally written by the following contributors.*